 I graduated from the University of Birmingham with a First Class MSci Mathematics degree in July 2021.
 During my time at Birmingham, I developed a keen interest in mathematical biology and in particular, topics with interdisciplinary or real-world applications.
 My main research focus during my undergraduate studies was modelling and investigating the collective motion of birds, but I have also spent time exploring the field of human opinion dynamics.

 I started my Integrated PhD in Statistical Applied Mathematics as a member of SAMBa Cohort 8 at the University of Bath in September 2021, obtaining an MRes qualification during my first year of study.
-I am currently in my second year of PhD study, on the topic of modelling the collective behaviour of Trinidadian Guppies.
+I am currently in my final year of PhD study, on the topic of modelling the collective behaviour of Trinidadian Guppies.

 My PhD project is titled "Collective behaviour under non-reciprocal pairwise interactions", supervised by Dr. Richard James and Prof. Tim Rogers.
 Preliminary experimental work and mathematical modelling suggest that sexual conflict can give rise to non-reciprocal interactions and anomalously fast diffusion of pairs of Trinidadian Guppies (Poecilia reticulata).
 In the long-term, their behaviour also results in key ecological and evolutionary processes such as population dispersal and invasion of alien species.
 To combine the biology of pairwise interactions through to population level consequences will require mathematical models of processes at different time, spatial and social scales.
 In biological terms, such problems lie at the intersection of movement ecology and collective behaviour.
 Using mathematical techniques from agent-based modelling, mean-field and coarse-grained approximations and continuous time PDE modelling, the aim of the project is to develop a general framework, or suite of mathematical models, to interpolate between and extrapolate from one social, spatial and temporal scale to the next, modelling the effect on non-reciprocal social forces in Trinidadian Guppies on large-scale population structure and the ecological and evolutionary consequences of their behaviour.